Budgeting Ideas and Tips

 Bike to school/work.
 If your climate, schedule, and location are suitable, bike to school/work.
-It helps you keep in shape and it is less costly.
+This may also help you stay in shape and it will be less costly than the upkeep, maintenance and gasoline for a car.
 To save even more money, buy a used bike.

 Join a carpool.
-If you do drive— form or join a carpool.
-This will help you save money on gas, parking, “wear and tear” on your vehicle, and also allow you to share the driving responsibilities with others.
+If you drive— form or join a carpool.
+This will help you save money on gas, parking, “wear and tear” on your vehicle, and you can share the driving responsibilities with others.

 The 30 Minute Rule: If you see something you “have to have” wait 30 minutes, then if you still can’t live without it—make the purchase.